 Although not suitable for everyone, REITs can provide exposure to the property market which otherwise can be difficult to obtain.
 They also offer an income stream which can be attractive in a low yield environment.
 As is the case with all investments, it is important to research exactly what you’re investing in.
 Specifically with REITs, be sure to check the dividend payout ratio.
 This ratio calculates the proportion of a company’s profits that are paid out as dividends.
 Also, look into any instances where a REIT is borrowing to acquire properties.

-To read more about REITs and see what ones are available on the Australian market, you can visit the ASX website or speak to your stockbroker.
+To learn more about how to invest in REITs and see which ones are available on the Australian market, you can visit the ASX website or speak to your stockbroker.